Vidium/h5utils/README.md

 `H5Lists` can store regular integers, floats and strings, but can also store any object (such as the `O` object at index 3 in this example).

 ### H5Array
 `H5Arrays` wrap `Datasets` and implement numpy ndarrays' interface to behave as numpy ndarrays while controlling the amount of RAM used.
-The maximum amount of available RAM for performing operations can be set with the class variable
-`H5Array.MAX_MEM_USAGE`, using suffixes `K`, `M` and `G` for expressing amounts in bytes.
+The maximum amount of available RAM for performing operations can be set with the function `set_options(max_memory_usage=...)`, using suffixes `B`, `K`, `M` and `G` for expressing amounts in bytes.

 H5Arrays can be created by passing a `Dataset` as argument.